csound-plugins/csound-plugins/src/semsys/README.md

 - **Faster search for large spaces.** The scan is now in RAM with a bounded min-heap for top-k.
 Still open: vectorize the dot products (SIMD / blocked) and, for large spaces, an approximate-nearest-neighbour index.
-- **Source-text storage.** Optionally keep each vector's originating text so `semspacequery` can return it — turning the space into a real retrieval index.
+- **Source-text storage.** Optionally keep each vector's originating text/path so the query opcodes can return it — turning the space into a real retrieval index.
-- **Token-accurate chunking** in `semspacebuild` (current chunking is word-based / approximate).
+- **Token-accurate chunking** in `semspacebuild` (current text chunking is word-based / approximate).
-- **Multimodal embeddings.** Embed audio and images, not just text, and extend the search space across modalities — so a single space can hold and cross-search sound, image, and text together.
+- **Multimodal embeddings.** Audio embeddings and a modality-agnostic space (text + audio in one `.espc`) are done.
+Still open: images, and a **joint text-audio model** so a single space can *cross-search* meaning across modalities (today the space compares vectors blindly — cross-modal only makes sense with aligned models).
 - **Blocking `semstttranscribe` (offline).** A synchronous i-time variant that transcribes a file or function table and returns the text directly, for non-real-time / batch use where blocking is fine.
 (Long-audio segmentation is now handled automatically